jcageman/d2mapapi/README.md

 .\vcpkg\bootstrap-vcpkg.sh
 ```

-The binary will be located here `.\vcpkg\vcpkg`, make sure to include this in your path and restart your shell.
+The binary will be located here `.\vcpkg\vcpkg`, make sure to include the absolute path to this in your system path environment variable and restart your shell.
 Once done setup a vcpkg integration by running:

 ```
 vcpkg integrate install